Incident Response, Digital Forensics and Litigation Support

 The processing and filtering phase prepares the information for analysis, performing a number of tasks including extracting files from folders and deleting meaningless system data.

 The content of the information is studied for key topics, people and timelines critical to the case.

 The evidence is then delivered in a format that coincides with e-discovery best practices and regulations.

 The information is evaluated to distinguish relevant and non-relevant document.

-Have you experience a breach?
+Have you experienced a breach?

 Get immediate incident response assistance